 This CASE Report for high performance envelope consists of five different submeasures: opaque envelope performance, roof alterations, thermal bridging, cool roofs, and high performance windows.
 A fifth submeasure, thermal bridging, was investigated and then moved to a future code cycle.
 Each is described in more detail below.

 Opaque Envelope Performance

-The nonresidential cool roof submeasure will reevaluate the existing prescriptive cool roof requirements for nonresidential buildings.
+The nonresidential cool roof measure will reevaluate the existing prescriptive cool roof requirements for nonresidential buildings.
 This initiative will evaluate requirements for both low-slope (roof that has a ratio of rise to run of less than 2:12; 9.5 degrees from horizontal) and steep-slope (roof that has a ratio of rise to run of greater than or equal to 2:12; 9.5 degrees from horizontal) roofs for new construction, additions, and alterations.
 For low-slope roofs, the Statewide CASE Team is proposing raising the minimum aged solar reflectance from 0.63 to 0.70, raising the aged Solar Reflectance Index (SRI) from 75 to 85 and keeping the thermal emittance level at 0.75.
 For steep-slope roofs, the Statewide CASE is proposing raising the minimum aged solar reflectance from 0.20 to 0.25, the minimum thermal emittance from 0.75 to 0.80, and aged SRI from 16 to 23.
 The Statewide CASE Team has determined that these more stringent requirements are appropriate and cost-effective given updated product availability and product costs.
 Stricter reflectance, emittance, and/or SRI standards will reduce the energy needed to heat and cool non-residential buildings which in turn will allow building proprietors and occupants to save money and reduce their emission footprint.
 This measure will present an overview of current standardsand proposed changesfor low-slope and steep-slope roofs across all climate zones in the state of California.

 High Performance Windows